T-TRz879/scpw/README.md

   password: 123456
   type: PUT
   lr-map:
+  # Put all content under /tmp to the remote /tmp/A directory
   - { local: /tmp/* , remote: /tmp/A/ }
   - { local: /tmp/a.txt , remote: /tmp/b.txt }